SRJPE/JPE-datasets/scripts/adult-upstream-passage-monitoring/feather-river/feather-hallprint.md

 Erin Cain
 9/29/2021

-# Feather River hallprint adult broodstock selection and enumeration data
+# Feather River hallprint adult broodstock selection and enumeration data (Tagging Data)

 ## Description of Monitoring Data

 Hallprint tagging data only describes fish marked, giving hallprint tag numbers and dates tagged for each fish.
-It does not include any other sampling of fish like size or genetics.
-The data that we have does not contain any additional information about fish returns.
+It does not include any other sampling of fish like size or genetics.This dataset does not contain any additional information about fish returns.
 We currently have one file describing fish returns.
 We can likely acquire more but there are issues with the return data.

 **Timeframe:** 2004 - 2020